MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Consider the impact on OrderRepository.

     The OrderRepository.cs file stores Order objects, which include PaymentInfo.
-Since you've updated the PaymentInfo class to only store secure data (last 4 digits, card type), the repository will automatically persist secure data instead of full card numbers and CVV codes.
-No direct changes to the repository are needed, but you should verify this during testing.
+You updated the PaymentInfo class to store only the secure data (last 4 digits, card type).
+As a result, the repository automatically persists secure data instead of full card numbers and CVV codes.
+No direct changes to the repository are needed, but you should verify data security during testing.

 1. Build the application to ensure all changes compile successfully.